 From the technology the LE-84 is similar to the TI-1500

 introduced by TI same time.

-The LE-84 and its sibbling LE-85 were the last pocket calculators in Canonís line using the red LED display.
-The display of the pictured calculator was manufactured by Antex and provided by Amcon, Canon's subsidary situated in Silicon Valley, California.
+The LE-84 and its sibling LE-85 were the last pocket calculators in Canonís line using the red LED display.
+The display of the pictured calculator was manufactured by Antex and provided by Amcon, Canon's subsidiary situated in Silicon Valley, California.

 The next calculator generation introduced with the LD-80 the green VF-Display (Vacuum Fluorescent).
 Main advantage of this technology was that time both lower power consumption and cheaper purchase price.